 #12: Circuit Training and Calisthenics

-Exercises like jumping jacks, burpees, mountain climbers, high knees, bodyweight squats, and push-ups are excellent ways to increase your heart rate and get your blood pumping for a solid cardio workout.
+Exercises like jumping jacks, burpees, mountain climbers, high knees, bodyweight squats, and push-ups are great high-intensity exercises to increase your heart rate and get your blood pumping for a solid cardio workout.

-Completing calisthenics in a circuit fashion—one to the next with minimal rest—is the best way to keep your heart rate elevated throughout the duration of the workout.
+Completing calisthenics in a circuit fashion, such as HIIT workouts (high-intensity interval training)—one to the next with minimal rest—is the best way to keep your heart rate elevated throughout the duration of the workout.

 Just remember that form should take precedence over speed.